peter-ryseck/boid-swarm/README.md

 ## Customization & Improvements

-You can tweak the following parameters in `boid.h` to modify the simulation:
+You can tweak the following parameters in `boid.h` to modify the simulation.
+This will result in very different behaviors:

 - **`MAX_SPEED`** – Maximum speed a boid can move.
 - **`MIN_SPEED`** – Minimum speed a boid can move.